 ✅ Get a workout.
 Again, it turns out that the behavior that is just in general good for your health is also beneficial for quality of sleep.
 Exercise makes you tired.
 A tired body sleeps better.

 ✅ Turn off the electronics.
-It so tempting to catch up on Facebook or Twitter once you’re comfy on you bed.
-Or, maybe just idly stroll through Instagram to help turn off your brain.
-But, the blue light from almost all electronic devices disrupts the production of melatonin, a hormone essential to sleep.
+It so tempting to catch up on Facebook or Twitter once you’re comfy in your bed.
+Or, maybe just idly scroll through Instagram to help turn off your brain.
+But, the blue light from most electronic devices disrupts the production of melatonin, a hormone essential to sleep.

 ✅ Lower the thermostat.
 Again, our intuition is that a warm cozy bed is conducive to sleep.
 But sleep research shows that the ideal temperature for sleep is a chilly 66° F.